jcus/python-api-challenge/README.md

 After each plot, add a sentence or two explaining what the code is analyzing.

-The second requirement is to run linear regression on each relationship.
+2. run linear regression on each relationship.
 This time, separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude